folio-org/stripes/doc/dev-guide.md

 ### Checking interfaces

 A Stripes application is dependent on the Okapi instance that it is connected to.
 Different Okapi instances have different sets of modules running.
-Each Okapi module implements one of more named interfaces at a specified version: for example, the module with the identifier `users-module` may provide the `users` interface at version 10.0 and the `_tenant` interface at version 1.0.0.
+Each Okapi module implements one or more named interfaces at a specified version: for example, the module with the identifier `users-module` may provide the `users` interface at version 10.0 and the `_tenant` interface at version 1.0.0.

-A well-behaved Stripes appliction will avoid making requests of back-end modules that are not available.
+A well-behaved Stripes application will avoid making requests of back-end modules that are not available.
 Stripes provides facilities making this possible.

 #### The discovery structure